AUTHORS

 - System integration: Embedding reporting requirements directly into your Finance systems for automated, repeatable compliance.

-- Data insights & modelling: Using scenario modelling and dashboards to analyse payment performance and mitigate reputational risk.
+- Data insights & modelling: Using scenario modelling and dashboards to analyse payment performance and to mitigate reputational risk.

 For more information, please reach out to your Srdjan Dragutinovic or Ben Ingham.